 Spring for a Master Suite, which can look out at the ocean or gardens, and has a private balcony, a soaking tub and extra space.
 Families should opt for interconnecting garden-view rooms.
-The Oceanfront One Bedroom Suite has the best setup, with a four-poster bed, floor-to-ceiling views, a spa palapa, plunge pool on a private terace, outdoor shower and pristine ocean view.
+The Oceanfront One Bedroom Suite (named Sian Nah, meaning 'house of heaven' in Mayan) has the best setup, with a four-poster bed, floor-to-ceiling views, a spa palapa, plunge pool on a private terrace, outdoor shower and pristine ocean view.

 There are three.
 The heated main pool is family friendly, and has garden views.
 The second pool, which is for over-18s only, is set near the ocean, with prime views; there are no lifeguards on duty at either pool.
 There is a third adults-only pool, by the spa.

 A mellow mood prevails at the exceptional Kinan Spa.
 Set in the jungle, the spa uses top-of-the-line products in treatments that are native to the region, including a temazcal, or traditional Mayan steam bath.
 It also has a mud bar with four different types of healing muds for guests to apply before the sauna or steam room, and the signature Kinan Ritual involves a body wrap and scrub followed by a four-handed massage.
 The spa offers daily early morning yoga sessions in a peaceful garden-facing <i>palapa</i>.
 Boot camp and TRX workouts are available on request only.